UW-Hydro/bmorph/docs/data.rst

 forward_fill_, or selecting based on different statistical measures of simularity (``r2``, ``kldiv``, ``kge``).

 .. image:: Figures/Blending_Diagram.png
+    :alt: In blending, attributes from one gauge site are mixed with another gauge site depending on how close the intermediate seg is to each gauge site, (depicted left by 5 circles translating from pink to purple to blue across the segs).
+As a result, intermediate CDFs can be produced by transitioning from one gauge site CDF to another, (depicted right by pink CDF curves transforming into purple then blue CDFs curves).

 Blend factor describes how upstream and downstream flows should be combined, or "blended" together.
 Let